 Respectfully, Jesse Slone

-Jesse B. Slone (1833-1904) was obviously related to Daniel Bynum’s wife, the former Sarah Louisa Slone.
-We know that Jesse Slone was not related to Daniel Bynum other than by marriage.
-(And also note that Daniel’s sister Sarah is referred to as the widow of Henry Taylor rather than as a niece.)
+Jesse B. Slone (1833-1904) was the uncle of Daniel Bynum’s wife, the former Sarah Louisa Slone.
+We know that Jesse Slone was not related to Daniel Bynum other than by marriage, so Daniel Bynum was not his literal nephew.
+(Additionally, note that Daniel Bynum’s sister Sarah is referred to as the widow of Henry Taylor rather than as a niece.)
 We also know that there was no relationship between the Bynums and the families of Jesse’s wives.
-Thus it is clear that Jesse Slone’s relationship was to Sarah Louisa Slone.
+Thus the letter constitutes proof that Jesse Slone was Sarah’s uncle.

 - Sarah Louisa Slone Bynum’s death certificate identifies her parents as John Slone and [blank] Isbell.
 We can fill in that blank, since we know from other records that her mother’s given name was Mary.